Gray Gleam Juniper

 A narrow pyramidal evergreen shrub, with soft textured silvery blue needle-like foliage all season long and showy blue berries, excellent for changing things up in difficult landscape situations, makes a great tall evergreen hedge

-Gray Gleam Juniper has attractive gray foliage.
-The scale-like leaves are highly ornamental and remain gray throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Gray Gleam Juniper is a dwarf conifer which is primarily valued in the landscape for its rigidly columnar form.
+It has attractive gray evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain gray throughout the winter.

 Gray Gleam Juniper is a multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.